 We will tour the holy city of Tiberias and the Sea of Galilee in the morning and then head to Rosh Pina to see the Jerusalem Chimes, an artisanal wind chime studio.
 We will also the plates, mugs, and authentic Israeli and Middle Eastern artwork during our tour of Inbar’s Pottery Gallery.

-Finally, we will head back to Tiberias to spend the night.
+Finally, we will head back to your accommodations in Tiberias.

 Day 6: Tel Hai

-We will travel to Tel Hai to see the cemetery and memorial with the famous roaring lion sculpture.
-Then, we will head to the Baram Kibbutz, to see the ruins of the famous synagogue- one of the oldest in the Jewish State.
+We will travel to Tel Hai cemetery and memorial famous roaring lion sculpture.
+Then, we will head to the Baram Kibbutz to see the ruins of one of the oldest synagogues in Israel.

-Then, we will head to the Bar David Museum of art and Judaica.
-The museum has, along with religious items, paintings, photographs, sculpture, and more.
+After, we will head to the Bar David Museum of Art and Judaica.
+The museum has a plethora of religious items, paintings, photographs, sculptures, and more.

 Finally, we will stop for the night at a kibbutz hotel.

-Then, we will go to the Beit Alpha Synagogue, founded at the end of the fifth century CE to see the famous ancient floor mosaic.
-This mosaic portrays the sacrifice of Issac, zodiac signs, and more.
+Then, we will go to the Beit Alpha Synagogue, founded at the end of the fifth century CE to see the famous ancient floor mosaic that portrays the sacrifice of Issac, zodiac signs, and more.

-Them, we will head to the Jordan River for a view of the biblical city.
-Then, we’ll continue to Jerusalem for your overnight accommodations.
+Then, we will head to the biblical city of the Jordan River for a view of the biblical city and continue to Jerusalem for your overnight accommodations.

 Day 8: Jerusalem Old City

-Finally, you will finish the day by heading back to your Jerusalem hotel.
+Finally, you will finish the day back at your Jerusalem hotel.

 Day 9: Jerusalem New City

-After breakfast at the hotel, we will head to the Israel Museum to see the latest artwork, photography, fashion exhibitions.
-We will also see the Dead Sea Scrolls, and numerous other world-famous artifacts found in Israel.
+After breakfast at the hotel, we will head to the Israel Museum to see the latest artwork, photography, and fashion exhibitions.
+We will also see the Dead Sea Scrolls and other world-famous artifacts found in Israel.

-We will begin the day by heading South to the capital of the Negev, Be’er Sheva (Seven Wells).
-After taking in the sites and vibes of the city, we will head to a Bedouin community, a grouping of nomadic Arab people who have historically inhabited the desert regions in North Africa, the Arabian Peninsula, Iraq and the Levant.
+We will begin the day by heading South to the capital of the Negev, for a top in Be’er Sheva (Seven Wells).
+After, we will head to a Bedouin community, a grouping of nomadic Arab people who have historically inhabited the desert regions in North Africa, the Arabian Peninsula, Iraq and the Levant.

-After eating, we will drive to the Dead Sea for overnight accommodations.
+After eating lunch with this community, we will drive to the Dead Sea for our overnight accommodations.

 Day 11: Masada

-We will drive through the Judean hills from Jerusalem in the morning to the ancient Herodian palace known as Masada.
-By cable car, you’ll ascend to this incredible Herodian fortress and enjoy the view of Israel and Jordan.
+We will drive through the Judean hills in the morning to the ancient Herodian palace known as Masada.
+By cable car, you’ll ascend to this incredible fortress and enjoy the view of Israel, Jordan, and the Dead Sea.
 The history of this incredible place is also why people visit until today.